Kinmen: Post-war

-Then-Senator Kennedy responded to Morgan's question saying:

-Well, the United States has on occasion attempted, mostly in the middle '50s to persuade Chiang Kai-shek to pull his troops back to Formosa.
-I believe strongly in the defense of Formosa.
-These islands are a few miles, five or six miles (Note: The northern coast of Greater Kinmen (Quemoy) is about five or six miles from the nearest point on mainland Asia in places.
+In response, Kennedy argued that Quemoy and Matsu were "five or six miles (Note: The northern coast of Greater Kinmen (Quemoy) is about five or six miles from the nearest point on mainland Asia in places.
 In the Matsu Islands, Gaodeng Island is 5.75 miles from the Beijiao Peninsula.
 Some ROC-controlled areas are closer than five miles from PRC-controlled areas.
 For instance, Jiaoyu in Dadeng Subdistrict is a little more than one mile from the tip of Greater Kinmen in Jinsha Township.) off the coast of Red China within a general harbor area, and more than a hundred miles (Note: Wuqiu, Kinmen is about eighty miles from the closest point on the main island of Taiwan (Formosa).
 Juguang, Lienchiang and Dongyin, Lienchiang are a little more than ninety miles from the closest point.
-The main islands Greater Kinmen (Quemoy) and Nangan (Matsu) are over one hundred miles from Taiwan Island.) from Formosa.
-We have never said flatly that we will defend Quemoy and Matsu if it is attacked.
-We say we will defend it if it's part of a general attack on Formosa, but it is extremely difficult to make that judgment.
+The main islands Greater Kinmen (Quemoy) and Nangan (Matsu) are over one hundred miles from Taiwan Island.) from Formosa", and that they would only defend Quemoy and Matsu if the attack were on Formosa in general.
+He noted that people such as Christian Herter, Raymond A. Spruance, J. Lawton Collins, and Matthew Ridgway all advised against attempting to defend the islands, as the risk of war over them was not worth it due to their strategic indefensibility.
+He advocated for the Nationalists to be the ones to make the decision to withdraw, and for the U.S. to help them craft a plan aroud Formosa which "leaves 100 miles (Note: The island of Taiwan is separated from the southeast coast of China by the Taiwan Strait, which ranges from 220 km at its widest point to 130 km at its narrowest.) between the sea".